 Packaging: Individually wrapped or bulk

-Best for: Beverages, takeaway drinks, juice bars, bubble tea
+Best for: Beverages, takeaway drinks, juice bars, bubble tea, smoothies, and quick-service restaurants

-Choosing the right biodegradable tableware isn’t just about sustainability—it’s about fit, function, and brand impact.
-Here are some quick tips:
+Choosing the right biodegradable tableware is not only about sustainability.
+It is about fit, function, food safety, cost control, and brand impact.
+Here are practical selection rules for buyers:

 By food type: